AlexPapagre/CookHelper/README.md

 mvn package
 ```

-For everything you need to know about how to run main
+Run for everything you need to know about how to run main

 ```bash
 java -jar target/recipes.jar -help